timmo001/system-bridge/README.md

 ### Linux

-You need these packages:

-- `lshw`: Used to get the system information such as the UUID.
+You will need the `lshw` package to get the system information such as the UUID.

 ## Installation